GoogleCloudPlatform/healthcare-api-dicom-viewer/README.md

 The goal of this viewer is to be used as reference for the [best practices](https://github.com/GoogleCloudPlatform/healthcare-api-dicom-viewer/wiki/Performant-Medical-Image-Viewer-Findings) on integrating the Google Healthcare API into a medical image viewer with optimal performance.

 ## Setup Instructions
-To use the viewer locally, you will need to create [OAuth2.0 client credentials](https://cloud.google.com/docs/authentication/end-user) in Google Cloud, and copy your client-id into [src/config.js](src/config.js)
+To use the viewer locally, you will need to create [OAuth2.0 client credentials](https://cloud.google.com/docs/authentication/end-user) in the Google Cloud Console, and copy your client-id into [src/config.js](src/config.js)
 ```shell
 npm install # Install dependencies